shwetha-123/Analog-Devices/README.md

 ##Instructions

-1)	Ensure that Pytest is installed .
+1)	Ensure that pytest is installed .
 2)	Ensure that the path is set to include directory containing python and pytest executables used
 3)  To run the program, the following steps should be followed
      - Go to terminal of the IDE